cloudmesh-community/fa19-516-147/project/report.md

 * can be scaled quickly and efficiently
 * mostly self-managed database with less administrative overhead

-Here is a quick reference table giving the listing of database services options available from cloud services provider market leader ,
+Here is a quick reference table giving the listing of database services available from different cloud services provider market leaders ,

 |Azure                          | AWS                      |    Google                 |Oracle                             | IBM                                  |MongoDB      |
 |-------------------------------| -------------------------|---------------------------|-----------------------------------|--------------------------------------|-------------|